Smolder: R-O-C-S. Rocs? Humongous birds of prey that can snack on a molting dragon like candy!

 - Warhammer: The coastline of Eataine, one of the kingdoms of the High Elves' homeland of Ulthuan, is populated by the Swiftfeather Rocs, blue-feathered raptors about the same size as the giant eagles found elsewhere in the world.
 They're among the various species of giant flyers allied to the elves, and in times of war are employed as both advance scouts and to pull the airborne Skycutter Chariots.

-- In Ace Combat 7: Skies Unknown, fellow squadmate Jaeger compares the Arsenal Birds to the Roc birds of myth.
+- Ace Combat 7: Skies Unknown: Jaeger compares the Arsenal Birds to the Roc birds of myth.
 A fairly apt comparison, since the Arsenal Birds are roughly the size of an entire sports stadium.

 - Age of Mythology's Egyptian faction has the option of worshiping Hathor to gain access to Rocs, which carry a huge basket to act as flying transports.